The Governance Code

 CURRENT BOARD OF DIRECTORS OF GRAFFITI THEATRE COMPANY

 Completing his secondary education in Cork City Andrew graduated with a honours BA Design from NCAD in Dublin.
 In 1994 he started his own design company Great Graphics which publishes the very popular guide to Arts and Entertainment in Cork City ; WhazOn Cork.

 Andrew is very active in all aspects of city life and most recently captained a Dragon Boat Team home the arduous 15 Nautical Miles of the Ocean to City Race, coming 1st in 2013 & 2nd in 2014.

-Andrew is also a voluntary, long time member of the Board of Cork Midsummer Festival and Chairman of the Board of Graffiti Theatre Company since 2011.
+Andrew is also a voluntary, long time member of the Board of Cork Midsummer Festival and Chairman of the Board of Graffiti Theatre Company from 2011 -2017.